Classic Swimsuit — Full Bottom / Sports Neck

 - For elasticity and endurance, 0.63mm thick treated latex has been used in the following widths: 6mm across the front leg seams; 8mm across the neck, and buttocks and through the adjustable spaghetti straps, and; 12mm across the back seam.

-- All hardware is moulded exclusively for Pride using alloys not effected by salt water or by chlorine.
+- All metal hardware is moulded exclusively for Pride.
 Electrostatic rack plating contains no heavy metals, for example cadmium, chromium, copper, mercury, nickel or lead.